AdaCore/training_material/courses/codepeer/010_codepeer.rst

    An exception is being raised on a reachable path.
 This is similar to *conditional check*, but the exception is raised systematically instead of conditionally.

 user precondition
-   A call might violate a subprogram’s specified precondition.
+   A call might violate a subprogram's specified precondition.
 This specification may be written as a :ada:`pragma Precondition`, or as a :ada:`Pre` aspect in Ada 2012 syntax

 postcondition
-   The subprogram’s body may violate its specified postcondition.
+   The subprogram's body may violate its specified postcondition.
 This specification may be written as a :ada:`pragma Postcondition`, or as a :ada:`Post` aspect in Ada 2012 syntax

 -----------
 Assertion